-Since its acquisition of Fortune River in 2011, Bravada has conducted mapping and biological and archeological studies that will be necessary for mine permitting.
-In addition, Bravada completed 50 drill holes during 2011.
+Since its acquisition of Fortune River in 2011, Bravada conducted mapping and biological and archeological studies that will be necessary for mine permitting.
+In addition, Bravada completed 50 drill holes during 2011, 12 drill holes in 2012, and 7 drill holes in 2013.